 Prescient consultants were able to leverage their deep dive into Wrigley as a benchmark to better understand the broader enterprise.
-However, this dataset needed to be tested across geographic regions (Global, North America, Europe, Middle East), segments (Wrigley, Chocolate, Drinks, Shared services, Nutro/Petcare, Banfield, Multi-sales), and organizational functions (sales, manufacturing, marketing, Innovation, Finance, etc.) to ensure that it held true and to find the uniqueness of each employee-group that needed to be addressed.In late December 2012, exhaustive Assessment phase was launched across Mars’ Inc. including a total of 40 business requirement interviews, 9 user focus groups, a research review, and a heuristic and strategic site assessment.
+However, this dataset needed to be tested across geographic regions (Global, North America, Europe, Middle East), segments (Wrigley, Chocolate, Drinks, Shared services, Nutro/Petcare, Banfield, Multi-sales), and organizational functions (sales, manufacturing, marketing, Innovation, Finance, etc.) to ensure that it held true and to find the uniqueness of each employee-group that needed to be addressed.An exhaustive Assessment phase was launched across Mars’ Inc. including a total of 40 business requirement interviews, 9 user focus groups, a research review, and a heuristic and strategic site assessment.
 The requirements gathering included in-person meetings and interviews at offices across North America and Europe as well as video conferencing and phone calls with many of Mars’ global offices.
 The final dataset from this phase found common issues across all the organizations employees including issues around communication, finding documents and employees, accessibility, and collaboration and knowledge sharing.

 SolutionWorking with senior cross-functional Mars’ employees, Prescient developed a strategy that addresses the needs surfaced through both the Wrigley and Mars’ Assessment.
 This process included multiple strategy interviews with key executives, and a strategic planning workshop.
 By the end of the workshop, the new intranet’s mission statement reflects the priorities of the enterprise:

 “To create a robust personalized intranet that informs, connects and inspires Associates to do their best every day.” together with key objectives, target audience, and other strategic decisions."